rapyuta-robotics/rapyuta-io-docs/hugo/content/quick-walkthrough/_index.md

 1. Source your packages from a public docker registry and a public git repository.
-2. Expose ROS topics, services, actions, and network endpoints as component-level interfaces and as package-level inbound interfaces.
+2. Expose ROS topics, services, actions, and network endpoints as component-level interfaces.
-3. Create dependent deployments.
+3. Create [Routed Networks](/build-solutions/sample-walkthroughs/routed-network) and dependent deployments.
 4. Control a Turtlebot in simulation through a web browser.

 ## Prerequisites